jorgeponto/a11y/wai-tools/annex_a1a2.md

 ------------------|----------
 Pre-conditions    |1.
 The ICT is a web page.
 Procedure         |1.
 Check that the web page does not fail WCAG 2.0 Success Criterion 1.1.1 Non-text content [4].
-Result            |Pass: Check 1 is true
-                  |Fail: Check 1 is false
+Result            |Pass: Check 1 is true<br>Fail: Check 1 is false

 ##### C.9.2.2 Audio-only and video-only (pre-recorded)